GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 ### Using the User Support tab {: #user-support-tab }

-First, you must enable user feedback in the developer console Account setting page.
+Having a Support section on your extension's Chrome Web Store page allows users to easily report issues and suggest new features separately from leaving a review.
+To enable user feedback on your extension, the Visibility option (located in the Support tab area) must be switched on.
+The Support Visibility option switch is located in the Chrome Web Store Developer Dashboard, in the Support Tab section of Account Options.

-{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/ArMfJztL1OlP6UektUwb.png", alt="Enable User Feedback Support tab", width="800", height="185" %}
+{% Img src="image/6AZNJBRnkpQUWTKPzig99lQY8jT2/7K825tSAz4wbXJpjGYj2.png", alt="Visibility option", width="800", height="239" %}

 In the **User Support** tab of the developer console you can view, respond and manage user feedback.
 Use the **Type** dropdown to filter user input by